-I really hope you find this guide helpful to add FAQ schema in WordPress and non-WordPress websites.
+I really hope you find this guide helpful to add FAQ schema to WordPress and non-WordPress websites.

 What other techniques or hacks do you use to boost your organic traffic?

-Have any query regarding this topic should it via comments below I will be happy to help.
+Have any queries regarding this topic shoot them via comments below I will be happy to help.